mikkelbu/reading-list/README.md

 # Currently reading
-* "Agency" by William Gibson
-* "The Murderbot Diaries - Artificial Condition" by Martha Wells
+* "The Murderbot Diaries - Rogue Protocol" by Martha Wells

 # Books that I want to read